digital-asset/daml/docs/source/tools/trigger-service/index.rst

 Upload a new DAR
 ****************

 Upload a DAR containing one or more triggers.
-If successful, the DAR's "main package ID" will be in the response (the main package ID for a DAR can also be obtained using ``daml damlc inspect-dar path/to/dar``).
+If successful, the DAR's "main package ID" will be in the response (the main package ID for a DAR can also be obtained using ``daml damlc inspect path/to/dar | head -1``).

 HTTP Request
 ============